michaelrushford/SUNRISE/README.md

 # SUNRISE- Solar Surface and Flare Real-time Imaging System  #  https://ahrefs.com/writing-tools/acronym-generator
-http://eyes-on-the-skies.org/ is a backyoard Solar Telescope built 1993 Originally remotly operated Linux BBS scripts over modem wher text keys steered the telescope and could ask for a realtime download of the sun.
+http://eyes-on-the-skies.org/ is a backyard Solar Telescope built 1993 review article Sky & telescope September issue.
+Originally remotly operated Linux BBS scripts over modem wher text keys steered the telescope and could ask for a realtime download of the sun.
 When internet on Linux BBS scripts moved to Web page and Apache server then on internet linux on static ip.
 Now windows 11 Python code development between home and observator via wireless bridge and tightvnc.